AreaLayer/arealayer.github.io/docs/index.md

 ## Disclaimer

-All the products above are in phase of development;
+*All the products above are in phase of development;

-We are not funded by Venture Capital.
+*We are not funded by Venture Capital.

+*Before our products be released in the market we do test of security and audit.